freeCodeCamp/guide/src/pages/articles/miscellaneous/checkout-a-remote-branch-in-git/index.md

 ---
-title: Checkout A Remote Branch In Git
+title: Checkout a Remote Branch in Git
 ---
 # Checkout a remote branch workflow